followmyutopia/devextreme-documentation/concepts/05 Widgets/PivotGrid/020 Fields and Areas/20 Areas.md

-﻿The [area](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#area) is a place in the pivot grid widget where you can put fields.
+The [area](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#area) is a place in the pivot grid widget where you can put fields.
 Each field whose data is displayed in the pivot grid is bound to a particular area.
 There are four different areas.

 * **Row area** &#8212; the first pivot grid dimension, which is used to group data.
 The categories generated from fields in this area are displayed in the [row header](/Documentation/Guide/Widgets/PivotGrid/Visual_Elements/#Headers).
 Dimensional areas should contain dimensional fields only (fields describing categories that can be used to group or filter data).